This article includes the system requirements for the MDX Toolkit and the MDX App SDK. For details about the MDX App SDK, see MDX App SDK.

 The installer for the MDX Toolkit and MDX App SDK must run on macOS.
 The installer includes macOS tools that wrap both iOS and Android apps, as well as a Java command-line tool that wraps Android apps.

-For MDX App SDK: iOS 11 or later with Xcode 9, with bitcode generation disabled.
+For the MDX App SDK: iOS 11 or later with Xcode 9, with bitcode generation disabled.
 (We recommend that you use the most recent version of Xcode that is available from Apple.)

 Bitcode generation is on by default.
 You must disable it to use Xcode 9 with the MDX App SDK.